Selenite, often confused with Satin Spar, is a stunning white, translucent crystal from the Gypsum family.

 Simply pop your crystal on a windowsill where it can benefit from the moonlight, or place it outside (as long as its’s not going to rain) and bring it back in the next morning.

 You can charge crystals in sunlight, but as Selenite is so delicate, I wouldn’t recommend this.
+It’s much safer to charge Selenite or Satin Spar in the moonlight.

 Charging your crystal will give it a new lease of life – ready to work.
 Don’t forget to set your intentions before you work with it again.